barneyhill/ASOptimizer/README.md

       model.summary()
       model.load_weights(os.path.join(checkpoint_dir, 'best_checkpoint'))
 ```

+### Model architecture

+The model architecture used in this project is based on the implementation from [this GitHub repository](https://github.com/shamim-hussain/egt).
+The code has been adapted and extended to suit the specific requirements of our project.
+We express our gratitude to the original authors for their valuable contributions to the open-source community.

 ### Citing this work
 Please cite the following paper if you find the code and data useful: